blooprocket-create/ChaosInFull/idle-chaos-website/prisma/neon/README.md

 # Chaos In Full • Neon DB setup

-This folder contains raw SQL to provision a Neon (PostgreSQL) database that matches our Prisma Postgres schema.
+This folder contains raw SQL to provision a Neon (PostgreSQL) database that matches the app's Postgres schema.

 Files:
 - 001_schema.sql — Creates all tables/constraints.